cs1656-fall2017/2017-09.project-2.template/README.md

 This is the **second assignment** for the CS 1656 -- Introduction to Data Science (CS 2056) class, for the Fall 2017 semester.

 ### Goal
-The goal of this assignment is to familiarize you with simple recommender systems (collaborative filtering algorithms).
+The goal of this assignment is to familiarize you with simple recommender systems (i.e., collaborative filtering algorithms).

 ### What to do -- pittrecsys.py
-You are asked to write a Python program, called `pittrecsys.py` that will provide movie recommendations (i.e., predict ratings for a specific user-movie combination, given other ratings).
+You are asked to write a Python program, called `pittrecsys.py` that will:
+1. provide movie recommendations (i.e., predict ratings for a specific user-movie combination, given other ratings) and
+1. evaluate the perforamnce of different recommendation algorithms using a combination of training and test data.

 You program should be invoked as: